Designations Congruent with Things: Chapter 17

 This is legit the worst, his brain says.

 It’s probably pretty okay, Newt says vaguely.
-Just try a little harder not to do all the things that you’re doing.
+Just try a little harder not to do all the things you’re doing.

 You did though, Newt points out courteously.